 - Basics believes the truest and purest form of youth basketball is school sponsored teams and competition.

-- While non school-related basketball can be great preparation, external organizations are far too often manipulative of the parents and players–IE emphasizing games over practice, travel as a “code for competition” and tournament results over normal skill development.
+- While non school-related basketball can be great preparation, external organizations are often manipulative of the parents and players–IE emphasizing games over practice, travel as a “code for competition” and tournament results over normal skill development.

 If you or your community is interested in applying Basics methodology to your youth program, contact Coach McGannon at 616 402-1600.